Why Most Traders Lose

 The real problem isn’t the strategy—it’s the lack of trust in the process.

-Losses are part of a profitable system Winning streaks and losing streaks are normal You can only trust a system after tracking 100+ trades No system works every week—but good systems work over time
+Losses are part of a profitable system Winning streaks and losing streaks are normal Trust scales with sample size relative to edge.
+A coin-flip strategy with 0.3R edge needs hundreds of trades to distinguish from noise; a sharp 1.5R setup taken sparingly may be readable in 50.
+No system works every week—but good systems work over time

 When you know your edge and have data to back it up, drawdowns become survivable—not emotional.

-Instead of guessing if your strategy works, measure:
+Instead of guessing if your strategy works, measure the metrics that matter:

 Once you have 100+ trades logged, you can: